-Ready To Learn uses the power of public television’s on-air, online, mobile and on-the-ground educational content to build the math and reading skills of children between the ages of two and eight, especially those from low-income families.
+Ready To Learn uses the power of public television’s on-air, online, mobile and on-the-ground educational content and engagement to build science, math and literacy skills of children between the ages of two and eight, especially those from low-income families.

 - Sustained, dedicated funding will allow Ready To Learn to continue to meet the needs of those children most lacking math and reading skills.
 By extending the program’s community engagement and partnership-driven work, and by increasing capacity and reach through the innovative use of digital media to build the math and reading skills of children ages two to eight, Ready To Learn will continue to improve on the successes demonstrated throughout its history and proven by more than 70 studies over the last six years.

 First authorized in 1992, and most recently reauthorized in 2015 as part of the Every Student Succeeds Act, Ready To Learn is a competitive grant program administered by the U.S. Department of Education.

 Ready To Learn investments have supported the production and academic rigor of PBS KIDS series, such as Peg + Cat, SuperWhy!, Martha Speaks, Odd Squad and other iconic programming for children.

 But this investment in programming is only the beginning.
 Ready To Learn leverages a national-local partnership among the Corporation for Public Broadcasting (CPB), PBS and local public television stations that helps teachers and caregivers make the most of these media resources locally -- including online and mobile apps as well as television -- in schools, preschools, homeschools, Head Start and other daycare centers, libraries, mobile learning labs, Boys and Girls Clubs, and community centers.

 Ready To Learn has proven to be particularly helpful to preschool age students from low-income communities who have access to Ready To Learn's innovative learning tools and targeted on-the-ground outreach.